KostiantynKorzh/upstream/bisect/README.md

 To get help on how to use bisect I can always run `git bisect --help`.

-To run the tests I can execute the test script:
+To run the tests I can execute the test script: CHANGE NEW CHANGE FSDF
 ```
 $ ./test.sh
 ```